LeiShe1/LLMDiff/README.md

 This repo is the official implementation of ["LLMDiff: Diffusion Model Using Frozen LLM Transformers For Precipitation Nowcasting"]

 ## Installation
+Code should preferably be run on a machine with large memory (A100)

 ```bash
 python>=3.9